John B. Kendrick: Early life

-A $10 National Bank Note, Series 1882 Brown Back, from the First National Bank of Sheridan, WY with the hand-signed signature of John B. Kendrick.
+A $10 National Bank Note, Series 1882 Brown Back, from the First National Bank of Sheridan, Wyoming with the hand-signed signature of John B. Kendrick.

 John Benjamin Kendrick was born near Rusk, Texas to John Harvey Kendrick and Anna Maye on September 6, 1857.
 He grew up on his family's ranch and attended a public school in Florence, Texas until the seventh grade.

 In March 1879 he was employed by Charles W. Wulfjen to move cattle from Texas to Wyoming.
 He arrived in the Wyoming Territory in August 1879 and settled on a ranch near Sheridan, where he raised cattle as a cowboy, ranch foreman, and later cattle company owner.
 In 1883 he returned to Texas and bought a cattle herd to establish his ranch in Wyoming.
 He married Eula Wulfjen on January 20, 1891.
-In 1895 he purchased the property in Nielsen Heights for his future home, and in 1908 began construction on the home, which came to be called Trails End.
-In 1970, Trails End was added to the National Register of Historic Places; in 1982 it was donated to the state of Wyoming for operation as a museum.
+In 1895 he purchased the property in Nielsen Heights for his future home, and in 1908 began construction on the home, which came to be called Trail End.
+In 1970, Trail End was added to the National Register of Historic Places; in 1982 it was donated to the state of Wyoming for operation as a museum.

 Kendrick worked as foreman for his father-in-law's cattle company from 1879 until 1883.
 He was employed by and invested into the Lance Creek Cattle Company and the Converse Cattle Company which he later became owner of in 1897.
 Kendrick became president of the First National Bank of Sheridan in 1900 and served until 1902.